safespring/web/content/blogg/2022-03-network.md

 ## TL;DR (Summary)

 * **Do not attach more than one interface; it will destroy communication**
-* The Safespring IaaS platform uses the [Calico][calico] OpenStack neutron core plugin for networking.  * Use security groups to enable communication between Safespring instances and between Safespring instances and the Internet.
+* The Safespring compute platform platform uses the [Calico][calico] OpenStack neutron core plugin for networking.
+* Use security groups to enable communication between Safespring instances and between Safespring instances and the Internet.
 * IP addresses are allocated from a shared pool but don't change during the lifetime of an instance.